scalalandio/chimney/docs/docs/supported-transformations.md

 Chimney's job is to generate the code that will convert the value of one type (often called a **source** type, or `From`) into another type (often called a **target** type, or `To`).
 When Chimney has enough information to generate the transformation, most of the time it could do it for **every** value of the source type.
-In Chimney we called such transformations Total (because they are virtually **total functions**).
+In Chimney, we called such transformations Total (because they are virtually **total functions**).
 One way in which Chimney allows you to use such transformation is through `Transformer[From, To]`: